Frankfurt Airport regional station

 Frankfurt (Main) Airport regional station (Frankfurt (Main) Flughafen Regionalbahnhof) is an underground railway station at Frankfurt Airport in Frankfurt, Germany.
 It provides local S-Bahn and Regionalbahn services to the city and the Frankfurt/Rhine-Main Metropolitan Region.
 The station opened on 14 March 1972 together with a new passenger terminal (Terminal Mitte, now called Terminal 1).
-At the time it was only the second railway station serving an airport in Germany (after Berlin Schönefeld Airport Station).
+At the time it was only the second railway station serving an airport in Germany, and the first in then-West Germany (after Berlin Schönefeld Airport Station, then in East Germany).

 In 1999, a second train station opened at Frankfurt Airport (Frankfurt Airport long-distance station) which is primarily used by long-distance trains, mostly ICE services.

 Name

 Prior to the commissioning of the airport's second train station this station was called just Frankfurt am Main Airport station (German: Bahnhof Frankfurt am Main Flughafen).
 Both regional and long-distance trains ran from this station until 1999.